AltspaceVR/secret-caesar/docs/tutorial.md

 [Wait for the vote.
 If the vote fails, read the following immediately.
 If it does not fail, read this the first time it does.]

 **NARRATOR**: The vote has failed!
 As a result, new candidates are chosen and the election process begins again.
 However, if the group fails to elect a government three rounds in a row, the top card in the policy deck is automatically enacted.
-This favors the fascists, as there are nearly twice as many fascist policies in the deck as liberal.
-Vote carefully!
+This favors the fascists, so vote carefully!

 [If the vote succeeds, read the following:]

-**NARRATOR**: The vote has passed.
-Ladies and gentlemen, your new government!
+**NARRATOR**: The vote has passed!
+Take a moment to look around and see how people voted.
+It might help you deduce hidden agendas.

 [Wait for election results to be confirmed.
 Then:]